ArthurSudbrackIbarra/cloney-documentation/docs/creators/go-template-tutorials/loops-and-iterations.md

 ## Important Considerations

-- Variables defined within a `range` block are only accessible within that block.
-If you need to use the variable outside the `range` block, make sure to define it in a broader scope.
 - The `$index` and `$element` variables are optional.
 You can choose different variable names for more descriptive context.
 - To loop through a map, Cloney preserves the order in which key-value pairs were defined.